Dental Fillings at Rincon Family Dentistry

 Most of our patients get fillings when they have cavities.
 However, fractures and age-related erosion may also play a role.
 Fillings can eliminate discoloration and preserve a tooth’s structure.

-Before getting a filling, it’s important to consult a dentist who can identify the cause of your discomfort.
+Before getting a filling, it’s important to consult a dentist who can identify the cause of the discomfort.
 Sensitivity and tooth pain aren’t always related to cavities, and many conditions have similar symptoms.
-If you’re experiencing symptoms such as tooth discoloration, visible gaps between teeth, or pain when eating and drinking, be sure to make an appointment as soon as possible.
+If one is experiencing symptoms such as tooth discoloration, visible gaps between teeth, or pain when eating and drinking, be sure to make an appointment as soon as possible.

 Dental care has come a very long way in the past few decades, and silver is no longer the only option for fillings.
 Today’s dentists use materials such as amalgam, composite resin, porcelain, and plastic to achieve great results.
-During your pre-treatment consultation, a dentist will evaluate your condition and recommend the best materials for the job.
+During the pre-treatment consultation, a dentist will evaluate the condition and recommend the best materials for the job.

 - Gold fillings aren’t most patients’ first choice, but they do have advantages as far as strength and durability are concerned.